saadjs/deno-blog/posts/javascript-logical-or-nullish-coalescing.md

 publish_date: 2024-05-13
 ---

-When checking out JavaScript code, we will see lots of `||` (Logical OR) but not so many `??` (Nullish Coalescing) operators for setting default values.
+When checking out JavaScript codebase, we will see lots of `||` (Logical OR) but not so many `??` (Nullish Coalescing) operators for setting default values.
 So what's the real difference between them?

 # Logical OR (`||`)